The child must have been living with the NH from the first day of the month until

-CAUTION: If the child indicates that he or she will not continue living with the NH throughout
+CAUTION: If the child indicates that they will not continue living with the NH throughout the

 If there is information indicating that the child will not continue living with the NH for the rest of the month of filing, the child does not

 meet the living-with requirement.

 If there is no information indicating that living-with will not continue for the rest of the month

 of filing, we assume that the child meets the living-with requirement for the rest

 If we learn after filing that the child stopped living with the NH before the first possible MOET ended, the